-This is a judged event.
-Two different kinds of steer roping are acceptable as approved events.
-These are: Team Roping - Heading; Team Roping - Heeling: An individual horse may be shown in one (1) or more steer roping events.
-All helping horses must be FQHR registered and all helpers must be FQHR members in team roping events.
+These are judged events.
+An individual horse may be shown in Heading, Heeling or both.
+All helping horses must be FQHR registered, and all helpers must be FQHR members in team roping events.

-A horse shall be allowed to show in Heading or Heeling, or both.
-It must be declared at time of entry; either Heading or Heeling or both.
 A marker is to be placed on the fence at a distance which shall be at the discretion of the judge or specific event coordinator.
 In both heading and heeling, the contestant must let the steer run past the marker before roping.
 Failure to follow the steer past the marker will result in disqualification.
 This is to demonstrate the ability of the horse to rate the steer.

 A legal catch is both horns, half head and around the neck.
 A front leg catch and figure eight are also acceptable and should not be considered a fault when scoring the horse.
-Heel catch may be one or both hind legs.
 Legal catches for the heelers shall be around the flank or one or both hind legs but not by the tail only.
 The roper not being judged must make catches which are legal in order for the run to be scored.
-In the heeling event, at the affiliate level shows, the head rope may be placed upon the steer's horns in the chute.

-The rider must dally on the horse being judged with the exception of women or riders age 50 & over will be permitted to tie on hard and fast when heading or heeling.
+Heading: The rider must dally on the horse being judged with the exception of women or riders age 50 & over will be permitted to tie on hard and fast when heading or heeling.
 A complete dally is a complete wrap around the horn.